 With eSports as a booming industry on its own, there is an increasing number of professional gaming athletes for competitions. eSports tournaments especially regional ones attract a number of enthusiasts that also include other businesses shrewd enough to capitalise on the flourishing success.

 According to Newzoo, the Manila Major eSports tournament in 2016 alone clocked in 9 million hours of viewing from online audience.
 With plenty of opportunities for promotion and sponsorship, it’s no wonder everyone wants a slice of the cake.
 There’s also the route of being a gamer using YouTube as a platform which many in the West have even made into full-time commitment earning money through ads and sponsorships.

-Given the success of Southeast Asian social media influencers, the vocation seems full of promise if the positive trajectory of the gaming industry is anything to go by.
+Given the success of Southeast Asian social media influencers, the vocation seems full of promise if the positive trajectory of the ASEAN gaming industry is anything to go by.
 The private sector isn’t the only one on the bandwagon as governments remain cognizant of the potential for economic growth for example the Malaysia Digital Economy Corporation (MDEC) has introduced initiatives such as Level Up KL, to foster the games industry in Malaysia and the region.

 Game On, ASEAN!

-Future projections have indicated the ASEAN gaming market will continue to flourish and its potential to expand towards the major leagues of videogames development is exceptionally high.
+Future projections have indicated that the ASEAN gaming industry will continue to flourish and its potential to expand towards the major leagues of videogames development is exceptionally high.
 The combination of an increasingly digital-savvy population and better access to games across different platforms suggests that the gaming industry is without a doubt a worthwhile investment – both locally and internationally.